jchwenger/DMLCP/setup.md

 Both create environments, however pip works *project-wise*, whereas conda works *system-wise*.

-Often, what you want to do is create a conda environment, then use `pip` to install things quickly (and if everything is messed up, you can just remove the env entirely and start from scratch).
+Often, what you want to do is create a conda environment, then use `pip` to install things quickly (and if everything is messed up, you can just remove the .venv entirely and start from scratch).

+## 2.4 uv

+If you want to create Python-only projects, I highly recommend learning to use Astral's [`uv`](https://docs.astral.sh/uv/), that works a bit like `npm`/`nvm` for JavaScript, but for Python.
+I don't use it here because we need non-Python dependencies, for which `mamba` makes things easier.

 ## 3. Jupyter & Google Colab